 Q: Will my insurance cover me for COVID-19?

 This depends on the terms and conditions of your specific policy, as policies differ.
-When you purchased the policy will affect if you are covered.
-Most insurers classified COVID-19 as a ‘known event’ somewhere between 21 to 31 January 2020.
-If you purchased your travel insurance before coronavirus became a known event, you may be covered.
-Cut-off dates vary depending on the insurer.
+The date you purchased the policy will affect if you are covered.
+If you purchased your travel insurance before COVID-19 became a known event, you may be covered.

 Q: I haven’t booked travel insurance for my upcoming trip.
-Will travel insurance cover coronavirus if I buy a policy now?
+Will travel insurance cover COVID-19 if I buy a policy now?

 Before travelling or purchasing travel insurance, consumers should check with their insurance provider about what their policy covers, as policies differ.
 Most travel insurance companies will not cover any COVID-19 related claim if you buy a policy today.

-Q: What does it mean now coronavirus has been declared a pandemic?
+Q: What does it mean now COVID-19 has been declared a pandemic?

-The World Health Organisation declared Coronavirus a pandemic in March 2020.
-Governments around the world are putting measures in place to limit the effects of Coronavirus.
-It’s important not to panic.
+The World Health Organisation declared COVID-19 a pandemic in March 2020.
 Many insurance companies exclude epidemics, pandemics and disease, meaning that claims arising from these categories would not be covered.
 Cover will vary between policies.

 Q: How does AFCA approach travel insurance complaints?